-Because here’s the truth about life…most of us, for the most part, swing back and forth between easy seasons and challenging seasons, with blessings and little irritations thrown in every day to keep us grounded.
+Because here’s the truth about life…most of us, for the most part, swing back and forth between easy seasons and challenging seasons, with blessings and little irritations thrown in every day to keep us both hopeful and grounded.
 It’s what Sara Groves sings about when she says we go through “patches of joy and stretches of sorrow…” We all have both of each.

 But some of us have more bad than good, for longer than usual seasons…and we may hit a wall, and we might then find ourselves feeling like we hate our lives.